rallg/novelette/README.md

 As of December 2023, the package works, and a number of fine details are being revised.
 And, of course, there must be bug checks.
-Upload to CTAN will not occur until TeXlive 2023 is locked, which will be sometime in 2024.
+Upload to CTAN will not occur until TeXlive 2023 is locked, which will be sometime in early 2024.

 Documentation lags.
 Will be fully documented before release.

-CURRENTLY ALPHA TEST.
+CURRENTLY BETA TEST.

 Novelette is intended for one thing only: Printed (to paper book) popular fiction, written in a Western European language: murder mysteries,